 Did you know you may have historical wonder drugs in your cabinet?
 And we’re not referring to your medicine cabinet.
 Herbs and spices have been used as antidotes ever since mankind felt the first pangs of pain and illness.
-A document called the Ebers Papyrus, dated 1550 BC, reveals a vast array
+Many spices and herbs that you can find in your cabinet are great

 If it’s important to get enough vitamin D, is getting more even better?
 Probably not, experts are now cautioning.
 Hopes that extra doses of the “sunshine vitamin” might benefit a wide range of health conditions have been eclipsed by recent research.